sjefvanleeuwen/blockchain-hackathon/doc/tutorials/first-contract.md

 ![alt text](./img/ganache-tx-deploy.png "Logo Title Text 1")

-__!Note__: You don't see a balance difference in Genache, as the it is rounded on two decimals.
+__!Note__: You don't see a balance difference in Ganache, as the it is rounded on two decimals.

 Head to Ganache to Copy the "Created Contract Address" to let us interact with the contract.